 Planning a cruise vacation can be a challenge for those who either haven't traveled much or who haven't taken an organized tour or vacation.
 How do you plan that first cruise?
 Family and friends often get together to discuss where they want to travel or vacation next.
-You might have heard cruise tales and seen cruise vacation pictures of your family and friends, or read in magazines and the Web about how much fun (and economical) cruising can be.
+You might have heard cruise tales and seen cruise vacation pictures of your family and friends, or read in magazines and online about how much fun (and economical) cruising can be.
 If you want to "take the plunge" and go on your first cruise, where do you start?

 First-time cruisers should find a good travel agent who is experienced in booking cruises.
 However, before you contact the travel agency or cruise line, you will need to have the answers to the ten questions covered in this article.

 After you have answered the following ten questions, you will be ready to work with a travel agent to select a cruise line and cruise ship.

 This should be the easiest question, so let's start with it.
 All age groups are welcome and planned for on a cruise ship.
 You will be able to find a cruise that will give any age group from toddler to great-grandmother a memorable vacation.
 Families with teenagers often say they have found it to be the best family vacation yet.
 If you don't have kids or don't want to be around them while on vacation, there are some cruise ships that are almost adult only or won't have many children.

 How Much Are You Prepared to Spend?

 Let's discuss minimums.
 There are NO maximums.
 There used to be a "rule of thumb" that you needed to budget about $100/day/person (exclusive of airfare).
 That rule still seems fairly reasonable, although many cruise ships now charge extra for items that used to be included in the fare.
 You can decrease your budgeted cost some by shopping around or by